 In 2016, the Rwandan government did something remarkable in this direction.
 It partnered with Zipline, a US-based robotics and drone company to deliver blood and medical supplies to its hospitals.
-Battling tough terrains and perilous weather conditions, these drones serve 21 hospitals spread in tiny villages to remote cities.
+Battling tough terrains and perilous weather conditions, these drones serve 21 hospitals spread from tiny villages to remote cities.
 The airplanes cover a 75 km service radius, race at 100 kilometers an hour, and deliver the items in about 20 minutes.
 To put the enormity of this feat in perspective, understand this: it would have taken a truck four hours on the road to do the same.
 Be it a natural calamity or a critical medical emergency, saving time and offering instant relief is paramount.
-It won’t be long when drones are the quickest responder during medical emergencies providing first aid solutions and delivering medicines, vaccines, blood or organs.
+It won’t be long before drones are the quickest responder during medical emergencies providing first-aid solutions and delivering medicines, vaccines, blood, or organs.

 Drone aid is one of the multiple ways mobility solutions are revolutionizing the healthcare sector.
-According to Accenture’s survey on patient engagement in 2016, the number of consumers accessing mobile apps or using wearable tech (like Fitbit, Nike Fuel, Misfit Shine) to monitor their health has doubled in the last two years.
+According to Accenture’s survey on patient engagement in 2016, the number of consumers accessing mobile apps or using wearable tech (like Fitbit, Nike Fuel, and Misfit Shine) to monitor their health has doubled in the last two years.
 And rightly so.
-Here is a portable mobile device tracking your diet and sleep cycle, reading your blood pressure, checking temperature, pulse rate, and reminding you of your prescription – all without having to meet a doctor.
-Along with some automated intelligence, consumers may also share patient data with physicians, caregivers and healthcare providers in real time.
-The accumulated health data helps in not only tracking the patient’s well-being but can also predict health and lifestyle trends for an entire community of people.
+Here is a portable mobile device tracking your diet and sleep cycle, reading your blood pressure, checking temperature, and pulse rate, and reminding you of your prescription – all without having to meet a doctor.
+Along with some automated intelligence, consumers may also share patient data with physicians, caregivers, and healthcare providers in real-time.
+The accumulated health data helps not only track the patient’s well-being but can also predict health and lifestyle trends for an entire community of people.

 Remote Patient Monitoring (RPM) is another area where enterprise mobility shows great promise.